Sorrows of Empire: grim diagnosis from a noted political scientist

 An excerpt from Chalmers Johnson's new book, The Sorrows of

-Empire: Militarism, Secrecy, and the End of the Republic
+Empire: Militarism, Secrecy, and the End of the Republic, offers

 an extremely dreary, but all-too-plausible summary of America's